Australian court rules indigenous people can’t be deported

-CANBERRA, Australia (AP) — Australia’s highest court ruled Tuesday the government can’t deport Aboriginal people as part of its policy of ridding the country of foreign criminals.
+CANBERRA, Australia (AP) — Australia’s highest court ruled Tuesday that the government can’t deport Aboriginal people as part of its policy of ridding the country of foreign criminals.

 The High Court ruled in a 4-3 decision that indigenous Australians cannot be deported even if they do not hold Australian citizenship.

+Lawyers welcomed the legal recognition of the original Australians’ unique place in a country that was claimed by Britain in the 18th century without a treaty.
+The Australian government was assessing the surprise ruling’s implications on immigration policy.

-The court had heard the case of two men who were born overseas but identified as being from indigenous tribes.
+The court had heard the case of two men who were born overseas but identified as being from indigenous tribes: Brendan Thoms and Daniel Love.

+Thoms, 31, was released after 501 days in immigration detention within hours of the court ruling that his indigenous status entitled him to live in Australia.

+“Brendan has had 500 sleepless nights worrying he could be deported at any time, and that is now thankfully at an end,” his lawyer Claire Gibbs said.

+“The High Court delivered a significant judgment today which has implications for our migration programs,” Tudge said.

+The court had “created a new category of persons” that was neither an Australian citizen nor a non-citizen, he added.

-The government attempted to deport them after they served prison sentences for violent crimes.
+The government attempted to deport the men on character grounds in 2018 after they served prison sentences for violent crimes.
 The government has been criticized for deporting some criminals who have lived in Australia since where were children but had never become citizens.

-The court found that Brendan Thoms, 31, who was born in New Zealand to an indigenous Australian mother, was an Aboriginal Australian.
+The court found that Thoms, 31, who was born in New Zealand to an indigenous Australian mother, was an Aboriginal Australian.

 Thoms had lived in Australia since he was 6, is accepted as a member of the Gunggari tribe and is recognized as a native title holder of their traditional land.

-But a majority of judges was not convinced that Daniel Love, 40, was indigenous and was accepted as a member of the Kamilaroi tribe.
+But a majority of judges was not convinced that Love, 40, was indigenous and was accepted as a member of the Kamilaroi tribe.

 He was born in Papua New Guinea to an indigenous Australian father and has lived in Australia since he was 5.